Bunny Hull

-Jeri Keever "Bunny" Hull is an American songwriter, musician, and author.
+Jeri Keever "Bunny" Hull (born October 9, 1951) is an American songwriter, musician, and author.
 Her catalog includes music, film and television projects.
 She is a recipient of 20 Gold and Platinum Certifications, a Grammy Award and two nominations, an Emmy nomination, a GMA Dove Award, a BMI Performance Award, and multiple Parents' Choice Awards.
+In 2021, Hull was inducted into the Women Songwriters Hall of Fame.

 Early life

 Hull studied piano, dance, and trained as a pianist from the age of 7 with Muriel Adler and Hal Stesch.
 She trained as a dancer with Christina Carson of Sadler Wells Ballet and began writing music at age 15 in Las Vegas.
 Hull performed in Las Vegas stage shows with Gene Kelly, Jimmy Durante, Sergio Franchi, and Dick Jensen.

 Her first professional recordings as a vocalist were on Mason's 1979 Groovin’ You album, and a duet written and sung with violinist, orchestra leader, multi-instrumentalist and singer, Charles Veal Jr.

 Hull's work as a songwriter and backing vocalist gained momentum during this period, including tours to Japan with Christopher Cross and the East Coast with Boz Scaggs.